Hands-On-TDD-With-JavaScript/users-posts/README.md

 Because I didn’t want to introduce complex Webpack and Babel setup, I have chosen to go with good old CommonJS modules for this project for now.

+## Cheat Sheet

+There are some examples in the [cheat sheet](./CHEATSHEET.md) so we can consult and use as a reference as we progress through this exercise.